eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 depicted in Figure 2.
 It directly interacts with the WSCA/WSCD to securely manage cryptographic assets and execute cryptographic functions, ensuring a high level of assurance for authentication.
-- **User device (UD)**: A User Device comprises the hardware, operating system, and software environment required to host and execute the Wallet Instance.
-The minimum hardware and software requirements for the User device will be determined by the Wallet Provider.

 - **Wallet Secure Cryptographic Device (WSCD):** tamper-resistant device that provides an environment that is linked to and used by the wallet secure cryptographic application to protect critical assets and provide cryptographic